Pints, Pasties, and Pudding: Discover British Comfort Food

 Welsh Cawl: A traditional lamb and vegetable stew accompanied by bread and cheese.

-Scottish Cullen Skink: A creamy smoked haddock soup from Scotland’s northeast coast.
+Scottish Cullen skink, celebrated in Scotland’s culinary heritage and highlighted by VisitScotland, is a creamy smoked haddock soup from the northeast coast.

 Irish Stew: Popular in Northern Ireland, this hearty dish often features lamb, potatoes, and carrots.